 Xbox is making a streaming device for Game Pass.
-Thank ‘Perfect Dark Zero’
+Thank ‘Perfect Dark Zero.’

 After that pivotal moment with “Perfect Dark Zero,” the compatibility effort broadened and eventually looped in the rest of Microsoft, with engineering teams trying to get older games running on 1990s-based microprocessors to more recent applications.
 This included making sure that any changes in hardware over the years wouldn’t disturb the original game experiences, only enhance them, if possible.
 Choudry said some games would see explosions act differently than they used to, which wasn’t going to be good enough for players.

-“If you just think in terms of building blocks, we started to wonder how we’re going to move this experience into the cloud?
+“If you just think in terms of building blocks, we started to wonder how we’re going to move this experience into the cloud.
 It was the same concept,” Choudry said.
 “I took a lot of the same leadership and same expertise and validations skills and said, ‘Okay, now I want you to think of that game design to run natively in a user’s home, to run it in a data center on the other end of a network.’
 I would never have predicted that the work we were doing on compatibility and the preservation of games would actually enable us to make a much faster leap.”

 Read more: